 Jennifer hails from the Midwest but has called Austin home now for over a decade.
 A graduate from Texas State University, she has focused her career in the work of helping others in their pursuit to live a healthy lifestyle.
 Currently, Jennifer assists our recipient program with daily operations.
 An avid gardener and life-long learner, her time spent away from work is filled with family, pets, and the great outdoors.

 Melissa is a native Austinite who attended the University of Texas at Austin, where she earned a degree in Child Development and Family Relationships.
 Before joining MMBA in 2012, she managed a toy library and taught parenting classes for twelve years.
 During this time, she gave birth to two sons, became passionate about breastfeeding, and began telling other nursing moms about MMBA.
 Little did she know, years later this would lead her to managing the Milk Recipient Program which dispenses donor human milk to hospital NICUs and Well-Baby Units and outpatient families.
 Melissa lives in Round Rock with her husband, two teenage sons, and her Golden Retriever, Riley.

 Milk Donor Program

-Alison grew up in Gloucester, Massachusetts and attended Lasell College just outside of Boston.
+Alison grew up in Gloucester, Massachusetts and attended Lasell University just outside of Boston.
 She worked for a local newspaper for a couple of years after graduation and moved to Texas on a bit of a whim in 1992.
 With a background in advertising sales, she spent 12 years in the corporate world and then left after becoming a mom.
 In 2007, she re-joined the workforce at her first non-profit, learning very quickly that this was where she belonged.
-She joined MMBA in 2012 and works with our Milk Donors and Volunteers.
+She joined MMBA in 2012 and manages the Milk Donor Program.
 She is a proud mother, an avid reader, adores movies and live music, and is a big time animal lover.

 Milk Processing Program